Tidings – Canada

 Ferndale, William Lavery and Jack Nesbitt concluded three weeks of gospel meetings on March 18.

-Jackson, Varied and very interesting reports on the work in Mexico were given by David Alves at Jackson, Saginaw and Stark Road at the end of March.
+Jackson, Varied and very interesting reports on the work in Mexico were given at Jackson, Saginaw and Stark Road at the end of March.
 At the same time, Jim Allen gave much appreciated ministry at Stark Road, Jackson and Sarnia, Ontario.

 Saginaw, The saints were encouraged the last week of March with a visit by Jim Allen for two nights and a Lord’s day.